 Community Service Awards

-The Clutha District Community Service Awards is an annual event that recognises those individuals in the community who are doing great volunteer work for the Clutha District.
+The Clutha District Community Service Awards is an annual event that recognises groups, an individual and a year 13 student in the community who are doing great volunteer work for the Clutha District.

-For more information please contact Karen Piercy - Corporate Services Administrator on 03 419 0261 for more information.
+For more information please contact Karen Piercy - Corporate Services Administrator on 0800 801 350.

 Gay Bloxham, Gloria McHutchon, Janet Noah, Joyce Beck, Kerry and Jeff Seymour were presented with Clutha District Council Community Awards for 2020 formally acknowledging their community service to the district.